 “When we talk about symbiotic fermentation, an example that is easy for people to understand is apple cider vinegar,” said Houle.
 “Apple cider vinegar is known to be naturally preservative, and it’s not going to turn bad over time.
 You can keep it for a year because it’s shelf stable and it preserves itself.

 “So the kind of fermentation we do is in the same category.
 Our product is stable for a year at room temperature, and the yeast and bacteria are alive.
 If they are in a good environment they are going to be safe and naturally preserve the food.
 So that’s one of the advantages of using fermented botanicals in supplements, beverages or food.”

-If you’re considering how fermented foods and beverages could add value to your food business, save your spot for Kefiplant’s upcoming webinar titled, “How to Upgrade Kombucha and Functional Beverage, Food, Supplement Products with Symbiotic Botanical Fermentation.”
+If you’re considering how fermented foods and beverages could add value to your food business, watch the recording for Kefiplant’s webinar titled, “How to Upgrade Kombucha and Functional Beverage, Food, Supplement Products with Symbiotic Botanical Fermentation.”

 What are your opinions on the claimed health benefits of fermented foods?
 Share your views in the comments section below!